amitrege/CSCI1300-Summer22/homework/homework3/homework3.md

-## Extra Credit Question (4 points): Print inverse diamond<a name="ec1"></a>
+## Extra Credit Question (10 points): Print inverse diamond<a name="ec1"></a>

-Write a program that takes a positive interger input as side length of a diamond and prints the inverse of the diamond like below.
+Write a program that takes a positive integer input as side length of a diamond and prints the inverse of the diamond like below.

 Make sure your program validates the user input.
 If the user tries to input a negative number, print ”Invalid input.”